Online Blog & Business Help

 Storage and Organization

-I like to keep a copy of all my own pins and affiliate pins on a Secret Board I have for my own personal pins.
+I like to keep a copy of all my own pins and affiliate pins on a Secret Board I have for my own pins.
 This way I can find my pin descriptions, titles, and URL links all in one place.

 This really comes in handy when making NEW pins for older blog posts.
 This way you can simply copy the description and URL from your secret board and paste it into your new pin.
 Saving you from having to rewrite a perfectly keyworded description all over again.